Fantasy-Hive

 Book Signings

 Worldcon offered a great chance to meet an author in the actual flesh and get a treasured copy of their book signed with a personalised dedication.
-On a strict timetable for each signing session hour, five different authors would take their seats at a table and await the massed queues.
+On a strict timetable for each hour long signing session, five different authors would take their seats at a table and await the massed queues.
 Some authors to be honest attracted much larger followings.
 Having found a mercifully short queue at my first attempt I rocked up with five minutes to spare before the start of the Martha Wells signing session.
 How foolish I felt when I saw the queue already snaking away from the signing area.
 I experienced a moment of relief on discovering the queue was for John Scalzi, sensibly arranged at one end of the signing table to allow his queue to develop into the void of the exhibition hall.
 However, the Martha Wells queue at the other end of the table was even longer.
 I walked for ages before finding the end of it – proof of which came when the last person in the line handed me a piece of paper to hold with the inscription “This is the end of the Martha Wells queue.”
 It was not long before even more Johnny-come-latelies had arrived to pass the sign further into the bowels of the exhibition hall.

 I will confess I was wondering if I would get to the head of the queue in time, but professional authors are also skilled professional signers.
 I reached the head of the queue with 20 minutes left in the hour and enough time to briefly explain the inscription I wanted.

 The organisation was very efficient, with helpers marshalling the queue to ensure it hugged the walls and left gaps at the gangways.
-They had also set a limit pf three items per person, slightly to the chagrin of the girl ahead of me who had brought her complete Martha Wells hard-cover collection.
+They had also set a limit of three items per person, slightly to the chagrin of the girl ahead of me who had brought her complete Martha Wells hard-cover collection.
 However, the fast-shrinking queue was being so efficiently addressed that she simply rejoined it at the back, and I expect managed the extra two or three circuits to complete her selection.

 I also managed to take in a couple of panels.